+HIV.
 A brief history

-Today, a single patient (the s.c.
-“Berlin patient”) is known to have achieved full HIV eradication.
+Back in 2007, a single patient (the s.c.
+“Berlin patient”) was known to have achieved full HIV eradication.
 After a long-term HIV infection, this patient has developed acute myeloblastic leukemia (AML), and underwent the allogeneic hematopoietic stem cell transplantation (allo-HSCT) performed from a donor harboring a rare Δ32 mutation of the CCR5 receptor.

 Hematopoietic stem cells (HSCs) are among the most promising targets for the gene manipulation since they comprise a pluripotent progenitor population of stem cells giving rise to a variety of blood cells, gaining a lifetime-long generation of immune cells resistant to HIV.